 Games and puzzles keep your spirits up and make you happy.
-This is because laughter helps to decrease stress, lower blood pressure, create happiness and laughter is almost always present whilst playing a game (if it’s not taken too seriously).
-Playing games is a fantastic way for your loved one to stay social, it’s rare to play a board game alone and is the perfect excuse to bring the whole family together to be social and get out of the digital world we all spend so much time in.
-Most people have a board game or two laying around but if not, try your local library.
+This is because laughter helps to decrease stress, lower blood pressure and create happiness.
+Playing games is a fantastic way for your loved one to stay social.
+It’s rare to play a board game alone and it’s the perfect excuse to bring the whole family together.
+It is great to be social and get out of the digital world that we all spend so much time in.
+Most people have a board game or two laying around.
+But if not, try your local library or board game club.
 They may have a collection which you could use.

-Exercise can be intimidating in later life; your loved one may not be as fit as they once were and could feel nervous about joining an exercise class.
-Aqua aerobics is the perfect exercise of choice for an elderly person as the movements can be done at a comfortable level and are far less painful than exercise on land!
+Exercise can be intimidating in later life.
+Your loved one may not be as fit as they once were and could feel nervous about joining an exercise class.
+Aqua aerobics is the perfect exercise of choice for an elderly person.
+The movements can be done at a comfortable level and are far less painful than exercise on land!

 Aquatic exercise is an excellent option for elderly people and anyone wanting to increase strength or heal from an injury.
 Water offers support and depending on the depth of water, the human bodies weight can be reduced by up to 90%.
 This means that exercise can be low-impact with a minimal risk of injury or stress on the joints.

 The Careline Alarm Service